Beginners Guide to Electric Vehicles

 Not all Level 2 chargers are created equal.
 If you search through the Internet you will find a range of chargers of different sizes.
 I will break down the differences between the chargers enabling you to make an informed decision as to what you should buy.

 All level 2 chargers require a 240 volt power source.
 However, not all of them are capable of transferring the same amount of energy to your electric vehicle.
 Some are rated for 3.6 kilowatt hours (kWhw) while others are rated for 7.2 kWh.
-Recent iterations of electric cars contain internal chargers that can only process under 3600 watts of incoming power to charge its batteries.
-However, In 2013 many electric cars came with higher capacity chargers that can feed 7200 watts of power into your car.
-If your car is capable of accepting the higher wattage then you probably want to go with the higher capacity charger.
-If your car is not capable of the higher charge capacity you may still want to choose the larger capacity charger if someday you think you might acquire a future car capable of accepting the higher wattage.
+Many pre 2017 iterations of electric cars contain internal chargers that can only process under 3600 watts of incoming power to charge its batteries.
+However, most battery electric vehicles, and most plugins come with higher capacity chargers that can feed 7200 watts of power into your car.
+If your car is capable of accepting the higher wattage then you probably want to go with the higher capacity charging station if your home infrastructure can support it.

 Connecting to Your Home